Amsterdam/signals-frontend/README.md

     nvm alias default system

-To specify the Node version for your project you could create an **.npmrc** file, for example:
+To specify the Node version for your project you could create an **.nvmrc** file, for example:

-    echo 11.15.0 > ~/projects/signals-frontend/.npmrc
+    echo 11.15.0 > ~/projects/signals-frontend/.nvmrc
-    nvm use
     npm start

 ## Installation